gonka-ai/gonka-docs/docs/Capabilities/Text-generation.md

 # Text generation models
-WeAI's open-source text generation models (often called generative pre-trained transformers or large language models) have been trained to understand natural language, code.
-The open-source models provide text outputs in response to their inputs.
-The text inputs to these models are also referred to as "prompts".
-Designing a prompt is essentially how you “program” a large language model model, usually by providing instructions or some examples of how to successfully complete a task.
+Text generation models, commonly known as generative pre-trained transformers or large language models, are trained to interpret natural language and code.
+These models generate text outputs based on the inputs they receive, often referred to as “prompts.”
+Crafting a prompt is essentially the process of “programming” a language model, typically by giving instructions or examples that demonstrate how to complete a task successfully.

-Using WeAI's open-source text generation models, you can build applications to:
+Using open-source text generation models, you can build applications to:

 - Draft documents
 - Write computer code